At the end of June 2014, a new law came into force granting employees the right to request to work flexibly.

 However, some business owners are still unware of these changes, while others are just simply not on board with the idea of flexible working.

 There are a host of reasons why small businesses should accommodate employees who wish to work flexibly, from increased productivity to lower costs.

 We’ve included below all the reasons why encouraging flexible working within your small business can turn your employees into even more of an asset.

-According to a survey undertaken by CIPD last March, 83% of businesses found that adopting flexible working increased productivity of employees within their company.
+According to a survey undertaken by CIPD, 83% of businesses found that adopting flexible working increased productivity of employees within their company.